fawadmehboob/2D-Rocket-Landing/README.md

 The interplay between $F$ and $\tau$ allows the controller to balance translational and rotational dynamics, ensuring the rocket lands safely at $(x_{\text{target}}, 0)$ with $\dot{x} = 0$, $\dot{y} = 0$, and an appropriate $\theta$ (e.g., $\theta = \frac{\pi}{2}$ for upright landing).

 ### Implementation Notes
 This repository will serve as a foundation for simulating and testing the Lyapunov controller.
-Future sections may include model parameters ($m$, $l$, $g$), simulation code, and control law derivations, all aimed at achieving the outlined landing objective.
+Future sections may include simulation code and control law derivations, all aimed at achieving the outlined landing objective.